How Much FlowCast Do You Need? | Calculate Usage

 - Seepage (epoxy seeping underneath the wood)

-- Leakage (epoxy leaking out of the form).
+- Leakage (epoxy leaking out of the table mold).
 The most common "mistake"

 A lot of people construct their form for the river table and fail to create a watertight seal on all of the seams of form.
 FlowCast epoxy is water thin and will find even the tiniest of gaps and leak out, causing a HUGE loss of money, time and wasted epoxy.